jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 * **Pre-trained**: A GPT is _trained_ on lots of text from books, the internet, etc ...
 * **Transformer**: A GPT is a decoder-only _transformer_ neural network.

-Large Language Models (LLMs) like [OpenAI's GPT-3](https://en.wikipedia.org/wiki/GPT-3), [Google's LaMDA](https://blog.google/technology/ai/lamda/), and [Cohere Command XLarge](https://docs.cohere.ai/docs/command-beta) are just GPTs under the hood.
+Large Language Models (LLMs) like [OpenAI's GPT-3](https://en.wikipedia.org/wiki/GPT-3), [Google's LaMDA](https://blog.google/technology/ai/lamda/), and [Cohere's Command XLarge](https://docs.cohere.ai/docs/command-beta) are just GPTs under the hood.
 What makes them special is they happen to be **1)** very big (billions of parameters) and **2)** trained on lots of data (hundreds of gigabytes of text).

-Fundamentally, a GPT generates text given a prompt.
-Even with this very simple API (input = text, output = text), a well trained GPT can do some pretty awesome stuff like [write your emails](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Demo-of-Drafting-an-Email.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1), [summarize a book](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Example-Book-Summarization.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1), [give you instagram caption ideas](https://khrisdigital.com/wp-content/uploads/2022/12/image-1.png), [explain black holes to you as if you are 5 years old](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Examples-Explaining-Black-Holes.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1), [code in SQL](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Demo-of-Writing-SQL-Queries.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1),  and [even write your will](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/Chat-GPT-Example-Writing-a-Will.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1).
+Fundamentally, a GPT **generates text** given a **prompt**.
+Even with this very simple API (input = text, output = text), a well trained GPT can do some pretty awesome stuff like [write your emails](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Demo-of-Drafting-an-Email.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1), [summarize a book](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Example-Book-Summarization.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1), [give you instagram caption ideas](https://khrisdigital.com/wp-content/uploads/2022/12/image-1.png), [explain black holes to a 5 year old](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Examples-Explaining-Black-Holes.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1), [code in SQL](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/ChatGPT-Demo-of-Writing-SQL-Queries.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1),  and [even write your will](https://machinelearningknowledge.ai/ezoimgfmt/b2611031.smushcdn.com/2611031/wp-content/uploads/2022/12/Chat-GPT-Example-Writing-a-Will.png?lossy=0&strip=1&webp=1&ezimgfmt=ng:webp/ngcb1).

 So that's a high-level overview of GPTs and their capabilities.
-Before we get into the fun architecture stuff, let's just quickly recap:

-* Input/Output
-* Generating Text
-* Training
+Let's dig into some more specifics.

 ### Input / Output
 The function signature for a GPT looks roughly like this: